MikePohatu/TsGui/documentation/features/Compliance.md

-# Validation
+# Compliance (pre-flight checks)

 Documentation is on the to-do list for this feature.
-For usage information, see the how-to video on [YouTube](https://youtu.be/4GjpDAYp-CU) or the [example configuration file](/Config_Examples/Config_Validation.xml).
+For usage information, see the how-to video on [YouTube](https://youtu.be/RiOLjTdrd1U) or the [example configuration file](/Config_Examples/Config_Compliance.xml).

 ## Rules
 Valid rule types are listed below: